 In terms of Section 70 read with Section 74 of the IT Act, short term capital loss arising during a year can be set-off against short term as well as long term capital gains.
 Balance loss, if any, shall be carried forward and set-off against any capital gains arising during the subsequent 8 assessment years.
 A long-term capital loss arising during a year is allowed to be set-off only against long term capital gains.
+Balance loss, if any, shall be carried forward and set-off against any capital gains during a year is allowed to be set-off only against long term capital gains.
 Balance loss, if any, shall be carried forward and set-off against long term capital gains arising during the subsequent 8 assessment years.